Disease and Drug Information

 Some breast cancer risks are lifestyle related.
 This means they involve personal behaviors and choices you make.
 If you're concerned about developing breast cancer, you can make changes to reduce your risk.
 Below are common lifestyle risk factors – and how you can reduce them.

 - Drinking Alcohol.
-The risk of developing breast cancer increasing with the amount of alcohol you drunk.
+The risk of developing breast cancer increases with the amount of alcohol you drunk.
 To reduce your risk, the American Cancer Society recommends consuming a maximum of one alcoholic beverage per day (For women: 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor).

 - Being Overweight.
 Being overweight or obese after menopause increases your breast cancer risks.
 Excess body fat is associated with increased blood insulin levels and increased estrogen levels in women -- both of which have been associated with breast cancer.
-If you're overweight, talk with your doctor about what is a good plan for you.
+If you're overweight, talk to your doctor about what is a good plan for you.

 - Birth control.
 Certain forms of birth control (including oral contraceptives) have been linked to a slightly higher risk of developing breast cancer.
 To reduce this risk, talk to your doctor about other forms of non-hormonal contraception (such as IUD or condoms).